Dilşat Yıldız: Mixed

-Yıldız has competed in four World Mixed Doubles Curling Championship for Turkey from 2016 to 2019.
-Her best finish came in 2018 where she, along with partner Uğurcan Karagöz, finished eighth out of forty teams.
-Through the round robin, the pair finished with a 5–2 record.
-They then defeated Estonia in the round of sixteen before dropping the quarterfinal match to Canada.
-She has also competed in four World Mixed Curling Championship's in 2015, 2016, 2017 and 2019.
+Yıldız has also competed in four World Mixed Curling Championships in 2015, 2016, 2017 and 2019.
 Her best finish at the event came in 2017, where she threw fourth stones for the Turkish team skipped by Alican Karataş.
-The team, with Semiha Konuksever and Orhun Yuce on the front end, finished the round robin with a 5–1 record.
+The team, with Semiha Konuksever and Orhun Yüce on the front end, finished the round robin with a 5–1 record.
 This earned them a berth in the round of sixteen, where they defeated Hungary.
 They then were defeated by Norway, eliminating them from the event.